hydaline-code/React/README.md

     - Use Linters for git hub workflows
     -Added components
-    -Fetched data from API to display quotes on the screen
+    -Fetched data from API to display quotes on the screen -Make a full fonctioning website for our App

 ## 💻 Getting Started <a name="getting-started"></a>